NCEAS/metacatui/README.md

 - NSF-DATANET grant #1430508 to W. Michener, M. B. Jones, D. Vieglais, S. Allard and P. Cruse
 - NSF DIBBS grant #1443062 to T. Habermann and M. B. Jones
 - NSF-PLR grant #1546024 to M. B. Jones, S. Baker-Yeboah, J. Dozier, M. Schildhauer, and A. Budden
+- NSF-PLR grant #2042102 to M. B. Jones,  A. Budden, M. Schildhauer, and  J. Dozier

 Additional support was provided for working group collaboration by the National Center for Ecological Analysis and Synthesis, a Center funded by the University of California, Santa Barbara, and the State of California.